-What is the DPDP Act 2023?
-A Plain-English Guide for Indian Businesses
+What Is the DPDP Act 2023?
+Guide for Indian Business Compliance

 India Now Has a Data Protection Law.
 Here Is What It Says.

 On 11 August 2023, the Indian Parliament enacted the Digital Personal Data Protection Act, 2023 (DPDP Act).
 It received Presidential assent the same day.
-This is India’s first comprehensive legislation governing how organisations collect, store, process, and delete personal data of individuals.
+This is India’s first dedicated data protection legislation, governing how organisations collect, store, process, and delete personal data of individuals.

 The Act applies to every business that handles digital personal data of individuals in India.
 There are no exemptions based on company size, revenue, or sector.
 If you collect a customer’s name, phone number, email address, or Aadhaar number, this law governs how you handle that data.

-The enforcement deadline is November 2026.
-After that date, the Data Protection Board of India will begin accepting complaints and issuing penalties.
+Full enforcement is expected from May 2027, after the Consent Manager registration window closes in November 2026.
+Once enforcement begins, the Data Protection Board of India will accept complaints and issue penalties.

 Who the Act Defines: Three Roles You Need to Know